ryasmi/rulr/readme.md

 const price: PositiveNumber = -1; // Problem 1: Solved.
 This does error.
 const adjustedPrice = price + 1; // Problem 2: Solved.
 This doesn't error.
 ```

+[Michal Zalecki](https://michalzalecki.com) has written a great [blog post on nominal typing techniques in TypeScript](https://michalzalecki.com/nominal-typing-in-typescript/).
+They have also referenced a [further discussion on nominal typing in the TypeScript Github repository](https://github.com/Microsoft/TypeScript/issues/202).